snabili/thermo_stability/Readme.md

 - **Feature Engineering** including *atomic fractions* and *bond structure statistics*.
 Both sample weight and model weight are applied to DNN and LogisticRegression, whereas only model weight is applied to RandomForest model.

 **Split datasets** to train, validation and test in 80-10-10 percent respectively.
 Split data saved in numpy arrays and pandas dataframes formats.

-For more detail information about the features see [ThermoStability](https://github.com/snabili/Thermo_stability).

 ### ML Frameworks:
 - **Scikit-Learn** for Logistic Regression & Random Forest